The Birding History of Selsey Bill

 1980-89: Popularity and Pom Kings

 The early 1980’s saw the popularity of the Bill grow rapidly and quite a number of new observers starting to watch there, including Paul Bowley (PB), who was of similar age to me and who also had a similar (but slightly longer) journey to make to get there - though he seemed to get up halfway through the night and invariably beat me by a good margin.
 Several new species were also added to the bird list, including Woodchat Shrike (1980 and 1983) and Alpine Swift (1984).
-One thing was readily apparent; amongst the observers there was warmth of character, where regulars were friendly and welcoming to locals and newcomers alike – and although we took it seriously, it was, well yes, even fun at times!
+One thing though was readily apparent; amongst the observers there was a warmth of character, where regulars were friendly and welcoming to locals and newcomers alike – and although we took it seriously, it was, well yes, even fun at times!
 And if you were looking for the warden of Pagham Harbour nature reserve early in the morning, there was every chance you'd find him there too!

-Bob Lord (RML), the Pagham Harbour warden (bearded), directing the late Harold Turner outside the Visitor centre in the mid-1980's with his van at the ready.
+Bob Lord (RML), the Pagham Harbour warden (bearded), directing Harold Turner* outside the Visitor centre in the mid-1980's with his van at the ready.
 Bob was a keen attendee at the Bill and would often start his day with a bit of a sea-watch there. (photo: RML)

 I was now into my thirties and with CRJ continued to collate the bird records, whilst a newer observer Mervyn Jones became our friend around this time, having moved to Selsey and taken up residence close to the Bill-tip.
 A gentle rivalry began to develop between the three of us, when talk was of who could see the most Pomarine Skuas in spring, or who had seen the most previously.
 One quiet day in 1983 we met in the Walnut Tree pub at Runcton to discuss things over a pint, and we ended up researching spring Pom totals back to 1979.
 This showed that Chris and Merv dominated and I was nowhere – but the Pom-King challenge was born, and with it the first Pom party!
-The idea of some sort of trophy was mooted; details are a little hazy now, but I do remember providing a rather silly hat, whilst a papier-mâché model was also considered and sometime prior to that the late Frank Forbes once provided a meat skewer with two ribbons and spoons attached!
+The idea of some sort of trophy was mooted; details are a little hazy now, but I do remember providing a rather silly hat, whilst a papier-mâché model was also considered and sometime prior to that Frank Forbes* once provided a meat skewer with two ribbons and spoons attached!
 It would be some years before a framed Pom photo was eventually adopted, having been presented by Tony Marr (though we later learned he took the photo off Senegal!)
-Gradually the fame of the Pom-King challenge spread, and it proved to be a wonderful tool for getting observers to put in the long hours necessary and so increase coverage at the site.
+Gradually the fame of the Pom-King challenge spread, and it proved to be a wonderful tool for getting observers to put in the long hours necessary and so increase coverage at the site, which was the original objective.
 Merv was well adapted to this style of birding; never the most dynamic of watchers, he would happily lay on an old mattress for hours on end, often snoozing in the sun while others watched, awaiting the magic shout.
 He was also very jammy, with an uncanny knack of arriving just in time to avoid missing any Pom flocks.
-Chris and Merv were to monopolise the competition for the first ten years – save for a blip in 1987 when the late Owen Laugharne won it with just four birds – and it wasn’t until 1989 that I got a look in with my first title.
+Chris and Merv were to monopolise the competition for the first ten years – save for a blip in 1987 when Owen Laugharne* won it with just four birds – and it wasn’t until 1989 that I got a look in with my first title.

 During this time of increasing popularity however, the ever-present theme of habitat removal and development had continued apace, with the nearby Pontins holiday camp in Grafton Road to the fore and in full flow, plus the construction of new housing along the front, so that towards the end of the decade gardens now replaced the open land and the horse field that had formerly existed.
 Added to this, the West Sands caravan site was steadily increasing, bringing with it more traffic and visitor pressure.
 Somehow it had crept up on us but now the habitat reduction was becoming very obvious.